 Paradoxically it had much less influence in France… and almost none in Paris!

-The roof style was a symbol of the cosmopolitan modernity.
+The roof style was a symbol of cosmopolitan modernity.
 Hotels, banks, commercial buildings, as well as residences widely adopted its style.

 Let me give you an example by going Down Under!